-The Aviron Interactive Tough Series is a commercial rower that is designed for use in gyms and fitness centers but can also be used at home.
-As a commercial model, it has several features designed to accommodate regular use by a wide range of body types, including oversized, anodized aluminum rails for extra stability, 4-way adjustable foot pads, and a sweat proof touchscreen.
+The Aviron Rowing Machines are commercial rowers designed for use in gyms and fitness centers but can also be used at home.
+There are two models, the Impact and the Tough, with several features designed to accommodate regular use by a wide range of body types, including oversized, anodized aluminum rails for extra stability, 4-way adjustable foot pads, and a sweat proof touchscreen.

-This model is not foldable but does have two front wheels to allow for ease of movement.
-It requires an additional $42/month membership to access all of the workout content.
+This models are not foldable but do have two front wheels to allow for ease of movement.
+They require an additional $29/month membership to access all of the workout content.

 The Ergatta is slightly less expensive than the other interactive models and offers water-based resistance but it also requires an additional membership at $29/per month.
 For this membership fee you get access to hundreds of workouts with unlimited profiles as well as a first-of-its-kind gaming based workout experience to add another level of fun to your exercise routine.